 Form 1099-NEC is usually given to independent contractors and freelancers.
 Businesses issue this form to individuals or entities they have paid $600 or more in non-employee compensation during the tax year, which includes fees for services, commissions, prizes, awards, and other forms of payment for services rendered.

-Form 1099-NEC is utilized by businesses to report payments made to non-employee service providers, such as independent contractors and freelancers.
+Form 1099-NEC is utilised by businesses to report payments made to non-employee service providers, such as independent contractors and freelancers.
 It is specifically used when the total amount reaches $600 or more in a tax year.
 Employers use this form to report income earned by individuals not classified as employees.

 The deadline for filing the 1099-NEC form is January 31st, the year after the tax year.
 This deadline applies to both paper and electronic filings.
 It's crucial to file on time to avoid penalties.